chentianran/chentianran.github.io/teaching/linalg/notes/rank.markdown

 For a square matrix $A$, $A$ is invertible if and only if it is full-rank (full column rank or full row rank, since these are equivalent in this case where $A$ is square).
+Again, we can understand how/why this works by looking the the process of computing the RREF of the matrix.

 Rank-one matrices {#rank-one-matrices}
 -----------------